wanderdust/newsletter/content/posts/023_load_testing_databricks_sql_warehose/index.md

 The load tests are executed using a [Locust](https://locust.io/) script that hits the databricks SQL Warehouse API for the two queries.
 Each query type is executed an equal number of times.

-To ensure realistic results [caching](https://docs.databricks.com/aws/en/sql/language-manual/parameters/use_cached_result) is also disabled.
+To ensure realistic results, [caching](https://docs.databricks.com/aws/en/sql/language-manual/parameters/use_cached_result) is also disabled.
 On top of that, the SQL query parameters are randomised to prevent from submitting repeated queries as much as possible.

 ## Baseline